Congratulations! You said “YES.”

 Planning a wedding takes a lot of work.
 While you want to be thorough when researching wedding venues, don’t let the daunting decision distract you from what a wedding truly is: a fun party with your closest family and friends.

-If you’re looking to host an unforgettable wedding weekend in Orlando, Rosen Shingle Creek has you covered.
-Our hotel wedding venues feature stunning views that will add an air of elegance to your event and make your wedding pictures sparkle.
+Our hotel features stunning views that will add an air of elegance to your event and make your wedding pictures sparkle.

-But we’re more than a nice backdrop.
+But we’re so much more than a pretty backdrop.

 Our skilled event planning and catering teams will help you make your dream wedding a reality.
-We’re home to award-winning restaurants perfect for your rehearsal dinner or farewell brunch.

-And our spa, championship golf course, and nature trail will help you, your partner, and your loved ones create memories you’ll always cherish.
+Rosen Shingle Creek’s onsite spa, championship golf course, and nature trail will help you, your partner, and your loved ones create memories you’ll always cherish.